Prompts to Proxies: Emulating Human Preferences via a Compact LLM Ensemble: Prompts to Proxies ( ): Implementation Details

-\paragraph{Endowment generation improves entropy} Figure \ref{fig:entropy_change_heatmap} displays the entropy change for each question across the update steps.
+Figure \ref{fig:question_entropy_trajectories} displays the entropy change for each question across the update steps.
 Evidently, a significant number of questions experience a noticeable rise in entropy at the end of the first update step.
 From the second step onward, mixed mode enters the generation loop.
 Marginal gains in entropy are observed for the majority of questions, whereas some experience mild entropy drops.
-Appendix~B provides question entropy trajectories in levels.
-The three questions that exhibit the largest drops in entropy are among the highest-entropy questions at the initial sampling stage.
-The evolution elucidates the tradeoff made by the active endowment generator encoded in the variability scores.
+Figure \ref{fig:entropy_bar_chart} displays the question entropies at the end of generation.